JaKooLit/Hyprland-v3.5/README.md

 ### ✨ Roadmap:
 - [ ] Use kitty in favor of foot
 - [ ] Install zsh and oh-my-zsh without necessary steps above

+### Special thanks to:
+- @markob94 for testing of this script and fine tuning initial bugs